TheCSharpAcademy/CodeReviews.Console.Flashcards/Flashcards.Eyad-Mostafa/README.md

 ### Steps to Run the Application

-1. Open the project in Visual Studio.
+1. Open the project in Visual Studio or your preferred IDE.
 2. Restore NuGet packages:
    ```bash
    dotnet restore